 - AKA – Stocking stitch

 This is the same as stockinette, but the pattern is made in the reverse order.
-You get the purl stitches on the right side and the knit stitches on the wrong side.
-It would make lovely things like a top or cowl.
+You get the purl stitches on the right side and the knit stitches on the other.
+It’d make lovely things like a top or cowl.
 I created a cowl in mohair/silk yarn pictured above using the reverse stockinette stitch.
 It’s like wearing a cloud around your neck!

 - Method – Purl one row (the first row), knit the second row, continue until you reach your desired length.